chipster/chipster-openshift/k3s/tool-script-dev.md

 large tools-bin directory and this configuration option is used to switch between different versions when the Chipster is updated.
 Additional configuration option `toolbox-runtime-tools-bin-path` defines the path where the tools-bin directory is mounted.

 Third and easiest way to provide code for the tool is the tool script itself.
-The tool scripts are text files that need an interpreter program to be run.
+The tool script is a text file which needs an interpreter program to be run.
 Tool scripts are written in R or Python language and the corresponding interpreter program is set with a configuration option `toolbox-runtime-command`.
-In the example above, you can notice that in this case the interpreter program comes from the tools-bin directory, because the path points under the tools-bin mount `/opt/chipster/tools`.
+In the example above, in this case the interpreter program comes from the tools-bin directory, because the path points under the tools-bin mount `/opt/chipster/tools`.
 If the interpreter program requires additional parameters, those can be given with `toolbox-runtime-parameters`.

 Finally, each script language needs its own way of injecting that parameter variables and recognising errors.
 These functionalities are provided for the supported languages with a JobFactory, selected by configuration option `toolbox-runtime-job-factory`.